 An example photoshoot plan and checklist may look like this:

-Brand Values: Sustainable, Inclusive, Transparent, Creative
+Brand Values: Sustainable, Imaginative, Playful

 From this example, we could devise the following photoshoot checklist as an option: